 Accuracy and Attention to Detail

 In the electrical field, there is no place for sloppy work.
-When you become an electrician, you will quickly learn that safety should always be your first priority.
+When you become an electrician, you will quickly learn that safety and quality work should always be your first priority.
 The work electricians perform requires hand-eye coordination, and all electrical components must be installed in compliance with safety codes.

 Problem Solving Skills

 Troubleshooting and problem solving are part of your daily responsibilities, and using your judgement to make good decisions is vital to your success.
 Critical thinking skills and a propensity for math and science — particularly physics — will benefit those wanting to become an electrician.
 Electricians must also be able to concentrate on small projects for long periods of times.

 Ability to Work with a Team or Independently

 The jobs electricians take on can vary day to day.
 While you may become an electrician to work independently, there are times you may want to take on larger projects as part of a team.
 Because of this, electricians need to be able to self-manage, be comfortable working with others, and communicate effectively.